 Work with an Adjuster

-Once your claim is filed, the insurer will assign an adjuster to evaluate the loss.
-Cooperate fully and provide any additional information they request.
+Once your claim is submitted, the insurer will assign an adjuster to evaluate the loss.
+Be cooperative, responsive, and transparent.
+Provide any additional documentation they request promptly.
+If you’ve maintained good records throughout your ownership of the collection, this stage should be straightforward rather than contentious.

 - Inspection: The adjuster may inspect your storage facility to verify conditions and assess the extent of the damage.